-So first up I saw the independent documentary A Film Unfinished.
+I just saw the independent documentary A Film Unfinished.
 In May of 1942 the Nazis sent a film crew to the infamous Warsaw ghetto they’d created for Polish Jews.
 For decades that footage stood as a record of life in the ghetto.
 It depicts contradictions that many felt represented the complexity of living in such a challenging environment.

 The original film, of four reels, was never completed (thus the title of the documentary) and without any background it was never fully clear what the full purpose was.
 The additional found reel, they say, changes everything.

 My biggest issue with the movie is that I wonder just how much it really did change perceptions.
 We already knew Nazis could be absolute monsters.
 We already knew they’d used all manner of propaganda.
-I don’t know anybody other than crazy deniers that believed anyone living in the Warsaw ghetto had it okay—let alone good.
+I don’t know anybody other than crazy deniers that believed anyone living in the Warsaw ghetto was living the high life.

 What’s more is that much of this film makes a huge deal of snippets of film showing German soldiers with cameras in their hands.
 It was always understood that the military was behind filming in the ghetto so what the film presents as a smoking gun moment doesn’t come across as such.